Airbus cuts A380 delivery target to avoid glut

 | FARNBOROUGH, England

-It announced the cutback late on the second day of the Farnborough Airshow, taking the shine off a $20 billion haul of orders for smaller jets, after the decision was reported in French newspaper La Tribune.
+It announced the cutback late on the second day of the Farnborough Airshow, taking the shine off a $20 billion (15 billion pounds) haul of orders for smaller jets, after the decision was reported in French newspaper La Tribune.

 The move raises the possibility that Airbus could revert to losses on the double-decker jet after breaking even for the first time last year, but averts the need to start ordering parts for unsold planes: something it has pledged not to do.
 Parts for A380s must be ordered up to two years ahead.